As a user I can track progress of the task group with a task group progress report

 total when it is known.
 The sub-tasks work through the work but do not modify

-#9 Updated by ttereshc about 1 year ago
+#9 Updated by ttereshc over 1 year ago

 I agree that we might find a way to set the